SavNov/MoG/Anna Kidnapped By Troy.md

 Anna frowned, trying to process this new version of him.
 “This isn’t you,” she said, more to herself than to him.
 She took a breath, a mixture of fear and frustration in her eyes.
 “The boy I met—he wouldn’t do this.
 He was...”

 She stopped, realizing how naïve she sounds, and that she doesn’t really know him at all.
 Her first encounter with him had been just that, a first encounter.
-For all she knew, his first name wasn't even Troy.
+For all she knew, his first name wasn't even Ray.
 It could've been some kind of alias or nickname.
 Her next words come out almost involuntarily.
 “You don’t sound like the boy I met.”

-Troy's face remains impassive.
+The face of 'Ray' remains impassive.
 "The boy you met was..."
 His features shifted as if deep in thought.
 "A persona.
 A role.
 An act.
 He wasn't real."

 Her confusion deepened.
 “What do you mean by 'not real'?”

 He leaned forward slightly, his tone still clinical.
 This wasn't a conversation to him.
 This was a lecture, or maybe an argument.
 She was here to be convinced, to be explained to, to be taught.
 Not for a back and forth interaction.
 “It means I don’t need to pretend with you anymore.
-I brought you here because I have an offer, not because I’m interested in appealing to the Troy you’ve built up in your head.”
+I brought you here because I have an offer, not because I’m interested in appealing to the version of me.”

 She looks at him, struggling to connect this cold, calculating person with the charismatic guy she met earlier.
 He'd been cracking jokes, laughing, smiling.
 He'd been...better than her at all of it.
 "So there's no real you, then?
 Just...masks?"

-For a moment, something in Troy’s eyes flickers with...something she can't define—Fear?
+For a moment, something in Ray’s eyes flickers with...something she can't define—Fear?
 Frustration?
 Dissappointment?—but he quickly regains his composure.
 “If you're going to do what we do, you need to get extremely familiar with them.”

 Anna’s eyes narrow, her frustration boiling over.
 “Maybe there's nothing to you *besides* masks,” she retorts, throwing his own words back at him, trying to provoke a response, a hint of something genuine.

-Troy doesn’t miss a beat.
+Ray doesn’t miss a beat.
 “And yet I got the impression you spent your entire life up until now trying to be half of what I am.
 Trying to be your version of perfect.”

 The words hit her hard, but she holds her ground, refusing to let him see the impact.
 “That’s not—”